Types of domestic and family violence

 The crime of sexual assault includes any sexual act to which the woman does not freely give consent.
 This may include being forced to do or watch something sexual, being forced to perform humiliating sexual acts, having pain inflicted on them during sex or being forced to view pornography.

-It may also include being forced to have sex with her partner's friends or being videoed during sexual intercourse or sexual acts that they have been forced to carry out.
+It may also include a woman being forced to have sex with her partner's friends or being videoed during sexual intercourse or sexual acts which she has been forced to carry out.

 Some women are forced to have sex whilst or after they are beaten.

-Psychological and emotional abuse is used to undermine a woman’s sense of self and reality, creating fear, uncertainty, self doubt, anxiety and confusion.
+Psychological and emotional abuse undermine a woman’s sense of self and reality, creating fear, uncertainty, self-doubt, anxiety and confusion.

 It also incorporates many forms including verbal put downs or insults, criticisms, being humiliated and embarrassed or being told repeatedly that you are not good enough (for example, that no one else would have you)

-He may monitor her phone, set up her phone that allows him to know where she is at all times or attach a tracker to her car as well as check her emails and other electronic devices.
+He may monitor her phone, set up a tracking system on her phone allowing him to know where she is at all times or attach a tracker to her car.
+He may also check her emails and other electronic devices.

-For women living in rural and isolated areas, geographical isolation and the lack of public transport may also become impossible if the violent partner constantly monitors the car, checks the odometer and the petrol gauge, or leaves her without a vehicle.
+For women living in rural and isolated areas, geographical isolation and the lack of public transport leave them highly vulnerable to social abuse and isolation, particularly if the violent partner constantly monitors the car, checks the odometer and the petrol gauge, or leaves her without a vehicle.

 Some perpetrators of domestic violence harass their partners with constant telephone calls or threatening letters/emails.
 Some stalk their partners, following them wherever they go.